ESXi host repeatedly disconnects from the vCenter Server

 Resolution

-Review any 3rd party products (firewall doing SSL inspection) that handles network traffic between the ESXi and vCenter and disable SSL/TLS inspection.
+Review any third-party products (such as a firewall doing SSL inspection) that handle network traffic between the ESXi host and vCenter Server, and disable SSL/TLS inspection.